-After 28 days from the service of a Final Civil Penalty Notice (unless Notice suspended due to an appeal to the First Tier Tribunal), the Council will commence the sundry debt recovery process.
+After a minimum of 28 days from the service of a Final Civil Penalty Notice (unless Notice suspended due to an appeal to the First Tier Tribunal), the Council will commence the sundry debt recovery process.

 11. Use of Enforcement Agents